DigitalCoreNZ/hashnode/cm232j1bv000f09i87q3hdvie.md

 # The Big Picture.

-DaVinci Resolve is traditionally thought of as an industry-standard colour correction and colour grading system.
-But since 2009, Resolve has slowly evolved into a complete, powerful, video production tool with features like:
+DaVinci Resolve Studio is traditionally thought of as an industry-standard colour correction and colour grading system.
+But since 2009, Resolve Studio has slowly evolved into a complete, powerful, video production tool with features like:

 * Video editing,